top of page

 Trial by fire.

-For the longest time, no one could understand why I had taken a 33% pay cut from my job in Philips to venture into the unknown from a zone of comfort and familiarity.
+And for the longest time, no one could understand why I had chosen to take a 33% pay cut from my job in Philips to venture into the unknown from a zone of comfort and familiarity.

-Many times, I even found myself having to clarify where I worked at previously:
+Many times, I even had to clarify where I worked at previously:

 "Not Phillip Capital the securities house - Philips, the electronics company..."

-I was incredibly scared during my first six months in my role.
+Truth be told, I was incredibly scared during my probationary six months.

-Finance would be quite different.
-The closest I ever get to writing code was the Bloomberg functions within excel and perhaps some visual basic.
+The closest I would ever get to writing code was visual basic in Microsoft Excel.
 Other than that, I was a fish out of water.

 I was so afraid that my line managers would deem me unsuitable for the job and ask me to leave.
 However, what they did do was make a bet that I would voluntarily leave within those six months.